codyw912/context-templates/roles/role-orchestrator.md

 **At completion:**
 - Verifies all phases complete
+- Confirms all artifacts are committed
+- Creates comprehensive PR with multi-phase description
+- Updates coordination plan with PR number
 - Updates all status docs
 - Marks coordination plan as complete
 - Creates comprehensive session log
-- 🤝 Reports completion to human with summary
+- 🤝 Reports completion to human with summary and PR link

 ---